nine7nine/Wine-NSPA/README.md

 ### IMPORTANT:

  - While I have begun Wine-NSPA-8.0 development: I Do NOT recommend using or building Wine-NSPA-devel.
 It's highly experiemental and there are some issues with Upstream Wine that need to be addressed (some really annoying bugs/instability caused by upstream).
-I expect now that the 'Feature Freeze' has begun, we should start seeing some of the bugs / regressions getting fixed, but it'll take a bit of time.

- -  Please use Wine-NSPA-7.5, it is rather stable and works well.
+I expect now that the 'Feature Freeze' has begun, we should start seeing some of the bugs / regressions getting fixed, but it'll take a bit of time...
+Please use Wine-NSPA-7.5, it is rather stable and works well.
 I will eventually promote / replace 7.5, when 8.0 is ready.

 ### Preface: